ページの先頭です。 メニューを飛ばして本文へ

 Birth of Quantum Bit Art

-The artist and researcher collaborated closely for around six months to create their artwork using a superconducting quantum computer developed by Osaka University.
+The artist and researcher collaborated closely for around six months to create their artwork using a superconducting quantum computer developed by The University of Osaka.
 This exhibition space showcases new ideas on quantum and art, works drawn on a 64-bit quantum chip, as well as the process of their close collaboration.

 sec2